openssl/openssl/crypto/property/README.md

   across an entire provider.
 Likewise for, hardware, accelerated, software, HSM and, perhaps, constant_time.

-* There are a lot of algorithm implementations, therefore property definitions should be space efficient.
+* There are a lot of algorithm implementations, therefore, property definitions should be space efficient.
 However...

 * ... property queries are very common.
 These must be fast.